suchipi/yavascript/meta/generated-docs/strings.md

 # inverse (function)

-Wrap a string with ANSI control characters such that its foreground (text) and background colors are swapped.
+Wraps a string with ANSI control characters that will make it print with its foreground (text) and background colors swapped.

 ```ts
 declare function inverse(input: string | number | Path): string;